 A few weeks ago I took a trip to the chained Oak tree of Alton towers situated in Staffordshire in the UK.
 I had previously visited before and had looked into the legend that surrounds the tree which is:

 On an autumn night in 1821, The Earl of Shrewsbury was returning to his home, Alton Towers, when, mysteriously an old man appeared in the road.
-The coach stopped to find why he was there, and the women (some accounts recall it is a man) begged for the charity of a coin.
+The coach stopped to find why he was there, and the man (some accounts recall it is a woman) begged for the charity of a coin.

 The Earl cruelly dismissed him, so the old man placed a curse on him.
 The old man croaked: “For every branch on the Old Oak Tree here that falls… a member of the Earl’s family will die.”